luizhenriquelongo/csv-processing-api/README.md

 ### Requirements
 - [Docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/)
-- `.env`: The application relly on a few environment variables (you could find in `.env.example`).
+- `.env`: The application relies on environment variables (refer to `.env.example` for reference).
-Make a copy of this file making sure that the file name is `.env` and change it as needed. _It will work if you use the values in the `.env.example` file but is not recomended._
+Create a copy named `.env` and modify the values as needed. _It will work if you use the values in the `.env.example` file but is not recomended._

-### Command
+### Run
-Go to the project folder directory and run:
+1. Navigate to the project folder directory.
+2. Execute the command:
 ```bash
 docker-compose up --build
 ```

 ## Usage
-You can try the whole API workflow within the swagger UI of the API docs.
+_You can try the whole API workflow within the swagger UI._

-After all containers are up and running, you can access the API docs in the following url:
+The API documentation, including the Swagger UI, can be accessed at:
 > http://127.0.0.1:5002/api/v1/docs/swagger